-Lights: You will need one clamp light.
+Lights: You will need two clamp lights.
 This can be a photography light, or a clamp light (from a hardware store) basically any light that is directional (meaning it can be pointed at something, rather than lighting the whole room like an overhead light).
 Ideally artificial light should be a "daylight" LED bulb that is 5000K.

 Black Tinfoil: Used on clamp lights to help direct light where wanted.
+This will be needed for setting up still lifes.